 https://www.traderjoes.com/home/products/pdp/homestyle-angus-beef-meatballs-081242

-Funny they don’t say anything about what I would call the traditional grandma way.
-Which is to brown them and put them in a pot of tomato sauce.
-Even easier is you can just put them into the sauce without browning, which is the way my mom used to make meatballs.
-Still I like the flavor you get with browning them.
-Plus you can get the fond in the pan into your sauce.
+I find it funny they don’t say anything about what I would call the traditional grandma method to cook meatballs: Brown them then simmer in a pot of tomato sauce.
+You can just put them into the sauce without browning, which is the way my mom used to make meatballs.

-Sauce: Take your pick.
-To save some dough, just use TJ’s very decent $2 tomato basil MARINARA sauce (24 oz).
-Or two jars to make a huge batch.
-I would lean toward the cooking in the sauce, the traditional method, for the best flavor but thats your call if you want to Air Fry them and add some sauce on later depending on how you are serving the meatballs.
-We made them doing the traditional way, brown and simmer in sauce (15 minutes or so).
+Sauce: As you choose.
+You could use TJ’s very decent $1.99 jar of tomato basil MARINARA sauce (24 oz).
+Or for a bigger batch use two jars.
+Again, I would suggest the traditional browning and simmer method but thats your call if you want to bake these or Air Fry them and add sauce later depending on how you are serving the meatballs.

-If you want something really special, for your sauce use TJ’s fantastic $5 CARO SUGO tomato sauce.
-That will upgrade everything.
+If you want something really special for your sauce you could level up and use that $5 jar of TJ’s superb CARO SUGO sauce!

-Now I can make meatballs from scratch, which are great, but honestly I have not made meatballs in a LONG TIME!
+REVIEW: I would say these were pretty good.
+Of course I could not compare these to “Grandma’s homemade meatballs” but these were not bad at all.
+These were pretty tasty served up as spaghetti and meatballs.
+Flavor wise we did think they could have used a bit more of everything (garlic, seasonings, cheese…) Now I do make meatballs from scratch, which are great, but honestly I have not made meatballs in a LONG TIME!
 So I would call these the next best thing to home made and pretty easy.
 They had a good meatball texture, being neither too soft nor too firm.
-You can fix these up.
+You can fix these up easily for more flavor.

-FIXING THEM UP: You can easily improve these and fix them up adding a thing or two.
-Cheese for one thing.
-I wish these had way more cheese flavors but you can basically fix that by grating on a ton of Pecorino or Permesan when you serve them.
-Also I would add Italian seasoning(s) when you cook them.
+FIXING THEM UP: You can easily improve these by adding a few things such as, Dried Herbs, Garlic.
+Cheese… I wish these had way more cheese but you can fix that by grating on a ton of Pecorino or Parmesan when you serve them.
 Fresh basil would be a knockout punch.
+The sauce you serve them with will help of course.

-These would work for making “meat sauce” or use them for making Heros or Subs like in the picture (Meatball Sub).
+These would work for making “meat sauce” (break them up).
+Use them for making Heros or Subs like in the picture (Meatball Sub).
 Or match with any kind of pasta.
-I read somewhere that someone even used these to make “Italian Wedding Soup” (he made them smaller).
+I read somewhere that someone even used these to make “Italian Wedding Soup” (he made them into smaller meatballs).
 So get creative.
 Overall, pretty tasty even if they will not fool Grandma.
+Naturally you could do a few things to the uncooked meatballs.
+Reform them into either even smaller meatballs.
+Or bigger.
+Take make these about 1 and a half size.
+Or go the other direction : use these for a Meat Sauce, Ragu or Bolognese style sauce using either jarred sauce or making your own.

 $9.99 (24 oz / 12 meatballs) – (I think they used to be $8 when they came out a year or so back?)